Blast near U.S. Embassy in Tunisia kills policeman

 Last summer, Islamic State said it was behind militant blasts that struck the capital over the course of a week, including one near the French Embassy that killed a policeman.

-Tunisia’s critical tourism sector is highly vulnerable to militant incidents and was devastated after two major attacks in 2015 which killed scores of visitors at a beach resort and a popular museum.
+Tunisia’s critical tourism sector is highly vulnerable to militant incidents and was devastated after two attacks in 2015 which killed scores of visitors at a beach resort and a museum.

 Diplomats who have worked with Tunisia on its security capacity say it has grown more effective in preventing and responding to militant attacks in recent years.

+Hundreds of Tunisians have also traveled to Iraq, Syria or Libya in recent years to join Islamic State, and in 2016 members of the group rampaged across the border with Libya and fought the army in a border town, but were repulsed.

+“The attack indicates that the security challenge remains a major challenge in Tunisia,” local security analyst Ali Zarmedini said.

-Reporting By Tarek Amara; Writing by Angus McDowall; Editing by Janet Lawrence
+Reporting By Tarek Amara; Writing by Angus McDowall; Editing by Janet Lawrence, William Maclean